majosaurus/majosaurus/README.md

 ![Hello, Friend.](https://github.com/AiKuroyake/AiKuroyake/blob/main/hello_friend.png "Hello, Friend.")

+Hi there.
+I'm Mája.

+Currently studying Computational Linguistics.
+I know Python only.
+And the best distro is Pop!\_OS.

+Where is the any key?

 <!--
 **AiKuroyake/AiKuroyake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.